Thechristinaq/Configuring-Active-Directory-within-Azure-VMs/README.md

 - Step 4: Creating an Admin and Normal User Accounts
 - Step 5: Connecting to the Domain
 - Step 6: Setup Remote Desktop for Non-Admin Users
-- step 7: Testing New User Accounts
+- Step 7: Testing New User Accounts

 <h2>Deployment and Configuration Steps</h2>